prometheus/docs/content/docs/alerting/alertmanager.md

 If they do, no notifications will be send out for that alert.

 Silences are configured in the web interface of the Alertmanager.

+## Client behavior

+The Alertmanager has [special requirements](../clients) for behavior of its client.
+Those are only relevant for advanced use cases where Prometheus is not used to send alerts.